-- a) The Small Business Applicant must use the Project Property (except that an EPC may lease to an OC); and - b) Meet the size requirements set out in paragraph III.B. of this Chapter.

-- 3. Ineligible 504 Projects 13 CFR §120.881 - a) Relocation out of a Community A Project cannot be approved under the 504 program, if the Project involves the relocation of a business out of a community and will either have a net reduction of one-third of its jobs or cause a substantial increase in unemployment in any area of the country.
+- a) The Small Business Applicant must use the Project Property (except that an EPC may lease to an OC); and - b) Meet the size requirements set out in paragraph III.B. of this Chapter. - 3.
+Ineligible 504 Projects 13 CFR 120.881 - a) Relocation out of a Community A Project cannot be approved under the 504 program, if the Project involves the relocation of a business out of a community and will either have a net reduction of one-third of its jobs or cause a substantial increase in unemployment in any area of the country.
 An exception may be allowed if the CDC can justify the relocation as outlined in 120.881(a)(1) and (2). - b) Projects in foreign countries - 4.
-Eligible and Ineligible Project Costs - a) Eligible project costs 13 CFR §120.882 - i.
-Land and Necessary Land Improvements -- (For example, grading, new streets including curbs and gutters, parking lots, utilities and landscaping.) - (a) No matter how long the land has been owned; - (b) The value of the land will be: - i.
-Only counted at cost if it was bought less than 2 years prior to the date of the application; and - ii.
-Fair market value based upon an appraisal if held for 2 years or more; - ii.
-Building and Building Improvements -- Integral costs for improvements to the building such as facade expenditures, heating, electrical, plumbing and roofing costs; - iii.
-Machinery and Equipment - (a) All costs associated with the purchase, transportation, dismantling or installation of machinery and equipment; - (b) The machinery and equipment has to have a useful life of at least 10 years; - (c) If the borrower owns equipment that is heavy or highly calibrated (such as a large printing press) that must be moved as an essential part of the Project then any special moving costs (including dismantling and installation) may be included in the project costs; - iv.
-Furniture and Fixtures If essential to and a minor part of the Project which will not affect the weighted average maturity (13 CFR §120.884(d)(1)); - v.
-Professional Fees Directly attributable and essential to the Project with the exception of attorney's fees incurred in closing the Interim and Third Party Loans.
-Examples of project-related costs that may be included in this section are: title insurance, title searches and abstract costs, surveys and zoning matters. - vi.
-Expenditures for any of the costs listed in subparagraphs i through v above incurred by the Borrower (with its own funds or from a Short Term Debt) prior to the date of application that are directly attributable to the Project, provided such expenditures (net of Borrower's contribution) are reimbursed by the Interim Lender; - vii.
-Short Term Debt ("Bridge Financing") the purpose of which was to provide financing until longer term financing could be obtained for any of the costs listed in subparagraphs i through iv or in subparagraph vi above that are directly attributable to the Project, provided that the financing is for a term of 3 years or less;
+Eligible and Ineligible Project Costs - a) Eligible project costs 13 CFR 120.882 - (1) Land and Necessary Land Improvements -- (For example, grading, new streets including curbs and gutters, parking lots, utilities and landscaping.) - (a) No matter how long the land has been owned; - (b) The value of the land will be: - (i) Only counted at cost if it was bought less than 2 years prior to the date of the application; and - (ii) Fair market value based upon an appraisal if held for 2 years or more; - (2) Short Term debt ("Bridge Financing") on the Project land as long as: - (a) There is no building currently on the land; and - (b) The financing is for a term of 3 years or less; - Building and Building Improvements -- Integral costs for improvements to the building such as facade expenditures, heating, electrical, plumbing and roofing costs; - (4) Machinery and Equipment - (a) All costs associated with the purchase, transportation, dismantling or installation of machinery and equipment;

-- viii.
-Interim financing Repayment of interim financing including points, fees and interest; and - ix.
-Contingency Fund May not exceed 10% of the Project construction costs: - (a) If the residual contingency amount does not exceed 2% of the debenture just prior to closing, it may be refunded to the small business at the time the debenture is funded. - (b) If the contingency residual is in excess of 2%, the debenture has to be reduced by the excess amount. - x.
-"Do-it-yourself" construction and/or installation of machinery and equipment, or situations where the borrower acts as its own contractor have proven to be generally unsatisfactory and can cause problems with lien waivers and mechanics liens, causing potential losses to lender and/or SBA.
+- (b) The machinery and equipment has to have a useful life of at least 10 years; - (c) If the borrower owns equipment that is heavy or highly calibrated (such as a large printing press) that must be moved as an essential part of the Project then any special moving costs (including dismantling and installation) may be included in the project costs; - (5) Expenditures within 9 months of the date of the application, including land and buildings, and/or equipment, can be included in the project costs and be reimbursed by the interim lender net of the borrower's contribution.
+Costs incurred prior to that date may be included solely at the SBA's discretion. - (6) Furniture and Fixtures If essential to and a minor part of the Project which will not affect the weighted average maturity (13 CFR 120.884(d)(1)); - (7) Professional Fees Directly attributable and essential to the Project with the exception of attorney's fees incurred in closing the Interim and Third Party Loans.
+Examples of project-related costs that may be included in this section are: title insurance, title searches and abstract costs, surveys and zoning matters. - (8) Interim financing Repayment of interim financing including points, fees and interest; and - (9) Contingency Fund May not exceed 10% of the Project construction costs: - (a) If the residual contingency amount does not exceed 2% of the debenture just prior to closing, it may be refunded to the small business at the time the debenture is funded. - (b) If the contingency residual is in excess of 2%, the debenture has to be reduced by the excess amount. - (10) "Do-it-yourself" construction and/or installation of machinery and equipment, or situations where the borrower acts as its own contractor have proven to be generally unsatisfactory and can cause problems with lien waivers and mechanics liens, causing potential losses to lender and/or SBA.